BIDData/datascience/r-lab/r-lab.md

 * Plot the residuals vs. fitted values and qqnorm for lm_sq and lm2.
 What are some of the differences ?

+## Responses

-Remember to fill out the response form at http://goo.gl/7kUpAb !
+When you're done, remember to fill out the responses on BCourses.